syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfImageEditor/Zooming.md

 ## Maximum ZoomLevel

-You can customize maximum zoom level  by setting value to Maximum ZoomLevel property in image editor control.
+You can customize maximum zoom level  by setting value to `MaximumZoomLevel` property in image editor control.

 {% tabs %}